kimasplund/Ubuntu_Intel_RST_Install/README.md

 Buy me a coffee or leave a tip: [Buy me a coffee](https://buy.stripe.com/3cs8xe92bdRcbBu3ch)

 Open an issue if you want to add/change something to this guide.

+PS: if you break your computer i take no responsibility.
+Always good to have a current backup or cloud backup of your data.